 “From there, it progressed into my complete demise on heroin,” Michaela says.

 Developing complications during addiction

 Michaela admits to not having taken T1D into account at all when experimenting with drugs.
 “Drugs have a way of making everything in your life take a backseat to them,” Michaela says.
 “When I say everything, I mean everything.
 They become more important than anything and you don’t even know how it happened.
 You are not capable of caring.”

-Michaela had a number of T1D-related complications throughout her experience with addiction, including two instances of DKA, pancreatitis, and kidney infections.
+Michaela had a number of T1D-related complications throughout her experience with addiction, including two instances of DKA, pancreatitis and kidney infections.

 “I would say a combination of things made me really decide to get sober,” Michaela says.
-“I had lost so much in those 5 years.
+“I had lost so much in those five years.
 You really do have to lose everything to make you realize you need to get sober.
 I was 32 with a criminal record, lost custody of my son, and I had nowhere to go but a grave.
 I had broken my parents’ hearts and my dad had just been diagnosed with cancer.
 He told me, ‘If I could give my life for you to get better, I would.’
 I went to rehab a month later and I wasn’t messing around this time.”

-Michaela also experienced severe difficulty obtaining the proper prescriptions and care around her Type 1 diabetes, creating issues with the rehab process.
+Michaela also experienced severe difficulty obtaining the proper prescriptions and care around her type 1 diabetes, creating issues with the rehab process.

 “I got (to rehab) on my admission day and the nurse would not admit me to the rehab because I didn’t have a current prescription for my insulin,” Michaela recalls.
 “At that time I had no job and no insurance.
 I had not been to the doctor in years.
 I was buying my insulin at Walmart just to survive,” she adds.
 “I remember yelling at her that heroin was going to kill me a lot faster than my insulin.”

 Michaela went back to using heroin after she was turned away, but found a facility that was more sensitive to her situation three months later.